 “Borders & Boundaries: New Latin American Realities”

-Click here or on the image (above right) for the Preliminary Program for MACLAS 2019.
+Click here or on the image (above right) for the final program for MACLAS 2019 (PDF file, 2 MB).

 The Call for Papers (PDF file) can be accessed by clicking on the image at right.